quangthangisme/tp/docs/DeveloperGuide.md

     * 2d1.
 TC displays an error message.

       Use case resumes at step 2.
 * 2e.
-The Contact is already assigned to the Event.
+The contact is already assigned to the event.
     * 2e1.
 TC displays an error message.

       Use case resumes from step 2.

-**Use case 20: Remove a Contact from an Event**
+**Use case 20: Remove a contact from an event**

 **MSS**
-1. User <u>finds all Contacts associated with an Event (UC:17)</u>.
+1. User <u>finds all contacts associated with an event (UC:17)</u>.
-2. User requests to remove a contact from an Event by ID.
+2. User requests to remove a contact from an event by ID.
 3. TC removes the association.
 4. TC displays a confirmation message.